License by Endorsement FAQ

 Q. Can I work on a nursing unit in a position other than as a licensed nurse?

-A. If a nurse holds licensure in ND and chooses to work in a position other than nursing, and the job description does not include us of nursing knowledge, skills, and abilities, the individual is free to do so.
-However, the individual could not claim those hours for nursing practice hours for purposes of maintaining eligibility for licensure.
+A. If a nurse holds licensure in ND and chooses to work in a position other than nursing, and the job description does not include use of nursing knowledge, skills, and abilities, the individual is free to do so.
+However, the individual cannot claim those hours for nursing practice hours for purposes of maintaining eligibility for licensure.

-An individual who is applying for nurse licensure in ND or who is licensed as a nurse in another jurisdiction must be authorized to practice nursing, with a permit or work authorization, when hired to a position in a nursing unit, regardless of title, which may utilize nursing knowledge, unless the individual is licensed, registered or otherwise authorized to perform the work required in that position.
-For example, a nurse who is registered as a certified nursing assistant may serve in that role without having a license, permit or work authorization to practice nursing.
+- Exception: If the individual is licensed, registerd or authorized toperform the work required in that position.
+For example, a nurse who is registered as a certified nursing assistant (CNA) may work in the CNA role without having a license, permit or work authorization to practice nursing.
 (October 25, 2018 Board motion).